coldbootx/Contact/README.md

 Contact info and pgp key

-You may contact me at coldboot@mailfence.com
+You may contact me at: coldboot@mailfence.com

 I have included my PGP key.